Coat of Many Colors: Content

 The "Coat of Many Colors" on display at the Chasing Rainbows museum at Dollywood.

 The album's title track, "Coat of Many Colors", tells of how Parton's mother stitched together a coat for her daughter out of rags given to the family.
 As she sewed, she told her child the Biblical story of Joseph and his coat of many colors.
 The excited child, "with patches on my britches and holes in both my shoes", rushed to school, "just to find the others laughing and making fun of me" for wearing a coat made of rags.
 "Traveling Man" involves an unusual love triangle between a traveling salesman, a woman, and her mother.
 Parton wrote all the songs, except for three tracks written by Porter Wagoner.
 Parton came to prominence as a featured performer on Wagoner's television variety show from 1967-74 and they often collaborated on each other's recordings during this era.

 Over the years, Parton would re-record a number of songs from the album.
 "Traveling Man" was re-recorded in 1973 for Parton's Bubbling Over album.
 "My Blue Tears" was re-recorded in 1978 with Emmylou Harris and Linda Ronstadt for a trio album project.
-The recording would eventually surface on Ronstadt's 1982 album Get Closer, and the Grammy award winning Trio album, released in 1987.
-Parton also cut the song for a third time, including it on her 2001 album, Little Sparrow.
-Parton re-recorded "Early Morning Breeze" for 1974's Jolene and again for inclusion as a bonus track on the Walmart edition of her 2014 album, Blue Smoke.
-The bonus track "My Heart Started Breaking" was later re-recorded and included on Parton's 1975 album, Dolly.
-Parton re-recorded "Here I Am" as a duet with Sia for the 2018 soundtrack album, Dumplin'.
+The recording eventually surfaced on Ronstadt's 1982 album Get Closer, and the Grammy award winning Trio album, released in 1987.
+Parton also cut the song for a third time, including it on her 2001 album Little Sparrow.
+Parton re-recorded "Early Morning Breeze" for 1974's Jolene and again for inclusion as a bonus track on the Walmart edition of her 2014 album Blue Smoke.
+The bonus track "My Heart Started Breaking" was re-recorded and included on Parton's 1975 album Dolly.
+Parton re-recorded "Here I Am" as a duet with Sia for the 2018 soundtrack album Dumplin'.

-On a list of the 50 best Dolly Parton songs, Rolling Stone magazine ranked "Here I Am" at number 25, "My Blue Tears" at number 24, and "Coat of Many Colors" at number 2.
+On a list of the 50 best Dolly Parton songs, Rolling Stone ranked "Here I Am" at number 25, "My Blue Tears" at number 24, and "Coat of Many Colors" at number 2.